kharf/kharf/README.md

 Passionate about GitOps, Cloud Native and Kubernetes.

-Currently exploring Nix and Cue.
+Currently exploring Nix and CUE.

 Also working on a GitOps Toolkit called [declcd](https://github.com/kharf/declcd), mainly for educational purposes.
 It is designed for Kubernetes, utilizing the power of CUE instead of YAML for configuration.